bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSLC/README.md

 > 1. All elements in the dataset having an associated IfcLinearPlacement shall have a relative positioning relationship with the corresponding track alignment according to CT Product Relative Positioning.

+SI_00: Spatial Interference

+> 1. There shall be one `IfcRelInterferesElements` instance specifying a "Crosses" interference relationship between the different IfcFacilityPart/LEVELCROSSING instances.

 </details>

 <details><summary>Model Geometry</summary>